realworldocaml/book/book/gadts/README.md

 ```

 In any case, the lack of or-patterns is annoying, but it's not a big
-deal, since you can minimize the code duplication by pulling out most
+deal, since you can reduce the code duplication by pulling out most of
-of the content of the duplicated right-hand sides into functions that
+the content of the duplicated right-hand sides into functions that can
-can be called in each of the duplicated cases.
+be called in each of the duplicated cases.

 ### Deriving serializers

-As will be discussed in detail in [Data Serialization With
+As will be discussed in more detail in [Data Serialization With
-S-Expressions ](data-serialization.html){data-type=xref},
+S-Expressions](data-serialization.html){data-type=xref},
 s-expressions are a convenient data format for representing structured
 data.
 Rather than write the serializers and deserializers by hand, we
 typically use `ppx_sexp_value`, which is a syntax extension which